 2. Green Your Body

 Sure, your body isn’t as front-and-center as your face, but since your skin is your largest organ it’ll serve you well to pay attention to what you put on it.
 Keep in mind: the FDA doesn't regulate the ingredients in cosmetics and skincare products.
 For example, despite being linked to illnesses, parabens are fair game in the U.S. (but banned in the European Union).
 Synthetic fragrances are also prevalent in conventional skincare, but it can be a major source of irritation for some people.
-In fact, LATHER’s founder Emilie created this brand when she realized fragrances were partly responsible for her migraine headaches.
+In fact, our founder Emilie created this brand when she realized fragrances were partly responsible for her migraine headaches.

 Decyl oleate is derived from the naturally occurring (in both animals and vegetables) fatty acid oleic acid, which has moisturizing and anti-aging benefits.
 Decyl oleate produces a thin, hydrating layer on the skin that is never greasy or sticky.
 Ethylhexyl palmitate is also a moisturizing agent derived from palm oil that has skin smoothing properties.
 Finally, the Bamboo Lemongrass Moisturizer contains bamboo extract, which prevents moisture loss, soothes and hydrates and contains antioxidants that protect skin from free radicals (unstable atoms that play a role in aging).